Chair: Launi Skinner

 Simon Fraser University

 In her role as Dean, Dr. Cupples works with 8 science departments to set the strategic direction of the Faculty, oversees the budgeting process and represents the Faculty of Science within the larger university as a member of the administration of SFU and of the University Senate.
 SFU Science is renowned for its extensive science outreach programs centred on the Trottier Studio and on the Trottier Observatory and Science Courtyard.

 Dr. Cupples received her BSc at the University of Victoria, her MSc at the University of Calgary and her PhD at York University.
 After post-doctoral studies at UCLA she held academic and administrative positions at Concordia University, in Montreal, and at the University of Victoria.
 Her research focuses on the causes, consequences and prevention of mutations in microbes and in humans.
 Dr. Cupples has taught university courses in microbiology and molecular biology throughout her career.
-She currently serves as President of the Canadian Council of Deans of Science and sits on the boards of TRIUMF and the Bamfield Marine Sciences Centre.
+She currently serves as Past-President of the Canadian Council of Deans of Science and sits on the Board of Management of TRIUMF.

 David Parker has recently joined the Norman B. Keevil Institute of Mining Engineering at the University of British Columbia Faculty of Applied Science on a two year secondment as an Adjunct Professor and Executive in Residence.
 In addition to teaching in the graduate program, David is developing new programs and initiatives related to Mining and Sustainability.
 He is also working closely with academia, the mining industry, civil society, and government to establish the recently announced Canadian International Institute of Extractive Industries and Development.